siefca/attribute-filters/docs/USAGE.md

 * **`delete_annotations(attribute_name)`** - to delete all annotations for an attribute of the given name
 * **`remove_annotations()`** - to remove all annotations from a set

-Be aware that those methods won't work on a global sets queried from an instance methods.
-That's because you'll always get a copy when querying these sets.
+Be aware that deleting annotations from within instnce methods won't work on a sets defined directly in classes describing models.
+That's because you'll always get a copy when querying these sets at instance-level.
 They will work in a model, at a class-level however.

 Example: